Tensor tympani muscle: Clinical significance

 In many people with hyperacusis, an increased activity develops in the tensor tympani muscle in the middle ear as part of the startle response to some sounds.
 This lowered reflex threshold for tensor tympani contraction is activated by the perception/anticipation of loud sound, and is called tonic tensor tympani syndrome (TTTS).
 In some people with hyperacusis, the tensor tympani muscle can contract just by thinking about a loud sound.
 Following exposure to intolerable sounds, this contraction of the tensor tympani muscle tightens the ear drum, which can lead to the symptoms of ear pain/a fluttering sensation/a sensation of fullness in the ear (in the absence of any middle or inner ear pathology).

 The mechanisms behind dysfunction of the tympanic tensor muscle and their consequences are hypothesized.
 However, in a published study, researchers studied the case of an acoustic shock whose mechanisms suggest dysfunction of the tympanic tensor muscle.
 This study appears to be the first to provide experimental support suggesting that middle ear muscles (MEM) may behave abnormally after an acoustic shock.
 It is suggested that abnormal contractions (e.g. tonic contractions) of the tympanic tensor muscle may trigger neurogenic inflammation.
 Indeed, fibers with substances P and CGRP were found in close proximity.

+Involuntary movement of the muscle causes Middle Ear Myoclonus.